David Wozny - PKI Bloke (Retired)

 Root CA CRL Publication

-A KSC for creating a Root CA CRL in a very prescriptive and disciplined manner, at an offline Root CA hosted as a virtual guest on a 'laptop VMWare Workstation' based solution.
+A KSC for publishing a Root CA CRL in a very prescriptive and disciplined manner.
+A laptop running VMWare Workstation hosted a virtual guest on which contained the offline Root CA.

 Changing Private Key Protection

-A KSC for changing the HSM key protection of an Issuing CA private signing key from Operator Card Set (OCS) to 'module only'.
+A KSC for changing the nCipher HSM key protection of an Issuing CA private signing key from Operator Card Set (OCS) to "module only".

 SSL Problem Dialogue

 I'd helped to implement cross-certification between two major UK public sector organisations, but it wasn't working!
-The email dialogue is a partial record of some of the deduction that was involved in understanding why it didn't work as it was expected to and enabled me to fully understand the problem, leading to an approach to overcome it.
+The email dialogue is a partial record of some of the deduction that was involved in understanding why it didn't work as expected, and enabled me to fully understand the problem, leading to an approach to overcome it.

 PKI Solution Design and Use Cases